aristokratos/CGPA_Calculator/README.md

 Challenge

-You are required to write a console application that models a Grade Point Average (GPA) calculator and prints the result
+You are required to write a console application that models a Grade Point Average (GPA) calculator and prints the result.